August712/lsmdm_pwn/README.md

 > 2. Great, ingenious; applied to methods and objects.

+It’s about time I pull this project out of the ashes.

-LSMDM_pwn removes Mobile Device Management (MDM) services from an iOS device.
-Since my school uses LightSpeed MDM Services (LSMDM) to tower over us all, I thought I would make the name a joke.
+“LSMDM_pwn” removes Mobile Device Management (MDM) services from an iOS device.
+Since my school used LightSpeed MDM Services (LSMDM) to tower over us all, I thought I would make the name a joke.
 LSMDM_pwn uses a modified partial restore containing the ~/MobileConfiguration/ directory.

+Now with iOS mitigating backup modifications as of iOS 10, I gotta find a new way to get this to work.

 **WARNING!
 THIS BETA REQUIRES A MAC WITH XCODE 7.0+ INSTALLED!**